 Meal plans work differently at different schools.
 Generally, your meal plan balance is loaded directly onto your student ID or other electronic card.

-Some plans are simple: You load money onto the card at the beginning of the semester ($3,000, for example) and swipe the card when you check out of the dining hall.
+Some plans are simple: You load money onto your card at the beginning of the semester ($3,000, for example) and swipe the card when you check out of the dining hall.
 You are charged a set price for each item you purchase (e.g., $5.00 for a sandwich and $2.00 for a cup of soup).
 With a dwindling balance at the end of the semester, you can always add more money to your card.

 Other plans do not charge students for each individual food item.
 Instead, you may purchase a set number of meals (170 meals per semester, for example).
-Each time you enter an all-you-can-eat campus dining facility, whether you eat five plates or one, a meal is deducted from your balance.
+Each time you enter an all-you-can-eat campus dining facility, whether you eat five plates or one, one meal is deducted from your balance.

 What size are meal plans?

 - Standard plans are the most popular for students living on campus.
-They assume that students will eat in a dining center two to three times a day.
+They assume that students will eat in a dining facility two to three times a day.
 If you occasionally eat breakfast in your room or go out to restaurants on the weekends, the standard plan is for you.

 - Minimal plans are intended for students who often eat in their rooms or travel away from campus on weekends.
 You may only get five or 10 weekly meals on a minimal plan.

 - Plus plans are great options for students who plan to eat all three of their meals in the dining hall most days of the semester.
 Expect to get around 20 meals a week on a plus plan.

 - Off-campus or community plans are offered to professors and students who live off campus but don’t feel like cooking every single meal.
 Instead of getting a set number of weekly meals, you may only get 10 or 20 meals for the entire term.